Browse Items (1458 total)

 In March 1915, a group of concerned Auburn citizens held a fund-raising rally at Ebenezer Baptist Church aimed at financing a school for the town’s African-American children.
 In attendance were over three hundred African Americans and about a…

-Auburn Methodist School.jpg
+Auburn Methodist and Baptist Schools

 Judge John Harper led a party of Methodists to the future site of Auburn, Alabama in late 1836.
 The next year, members the new community collaborated to erect a log Methodist church, located on the corner of modern-day East Magnolia Street and South…

-Auburn Masonic Female College.jpg
+Auburn Masonic Female College

 In the early 1850s, Colonel Nathaniel Scott petitioned Auburn’s local Masonic lodge (Auburn Lodge #76) to sponsor a female educational center in town.
 In 1853, Auburn Masonic Female College became the town’s first women’s educational…

-Auburn Junior High.jpg
+Auburn Junior High School

 From 1931 to 1966, Auburn’s white middle (and elementary) school students operated under the aegis of Auburn High School at 332 East Samford Avenue.
 During this period, the sub-institution was known as Auburn Grammar School.
 When Auburn High School…

-Auburn Female Institute.jpg
+Auburn Female Institute

 Auburn’s first post-Civil War public school, possibly founded as early as 1870, was actually a women’s school.
 Auburn Female Institute was located on Tichenor Avenue.
 Under Principal George W. Duncan, Auburn Female Institute offered instruction…